Disclosure: This post may contain affiliate links. Please read my disclosure for more info.

 Do you like cranberries too?
 I like cranberries for its sourish-sweet taste, and it makes almost any type of bakes taste more “refreshing”, as in not so cloyingly sweet and heavy.

-This cranberries apricot loaf cake recipe is similar to a pound cake recipe, with an additional egg yolk added.
+You’ll find this cranberries apricot loaf cake recipe very similar to a pound cake recipe, just with an additional egg yolk added.

 若想阅读中文版本，请在网页的右边 “Google Translate” 点击选择 中文简体 (Chinese Simplified）或 繁体 (Chinese Traditional) 翻译。可能食谱读起来会怪怪的，所以如果有疑问都可以问哦！

 What is Loaf Cake?

 You’ll find rich, soft and fine crumbs in this cranberries apricot loaf cake.
 The additional yolk seems to add a little richness to the cake in terms of texture – imagine velvety, soft crumbs that almost melt in your mouth – without being overly heavy!

 Is This Cranberries Apricot Loaf Cake Sweet?

 As usual in my bakes, I reduced a little sugar, which was then replaced with a little milk.
 I kind of enjoy brushing the syrup over the surface of this loaf cake, seeing the cake absorbing the syrup!

 Just take note to not drizzle or spoon too much syrup into the cake, otherwise the top part of the cake may be a little soggy or heavy.

 You may have quite a bit of extra syrup left.
 So if you do not want to waste it, add some icing sugar to make an icing for the cake!
 Start by adding icing sugar in this ratio – 1 (syrup) : 2 (sugar).
 Mix well, and check the consistency.
 Adjust accordingly by adding more sugar or syrup, if needed.
 If you find it too troublesome to brush on the syrup, you can skip it too!